 Broad Authority for Account Options

-This statute establishes the foundation for the variety of account types Arizona banks, credit unions, and other financial institutions can offer.
-It confirms that multiple-party accounts, including joint accounts, are available to customers on the same terms as single-party accounts.
+This statute sets the foundation for the types of accounts that banks, credit unions, and other financial institutions can offer.
+It confirms that joint accounts are available on the same terms as single-party accounts.

 A financial institution may enter into a contract of deposit for a multiple party account to the same extent it may enter into a contract of deposit for a single party account and may provide for a pay on death designation and an agency designation in either a single party account or a multiple party account.